FrustratedGameDev/project2/notes.md

 - Number of times each label was used?
 - Number of commits per week
 - "Unusually large" number of commits?
+- Mean and standard deviation of times spent in each label?
+- "Unusually long" time; i.e. more than, say, mean + 1.5 or 2 standard deviations time in a label

 # Bad Smells